oliverkwebb/oliverkwebb.github.io/content/articles/utfawk.md

 ---
-Title: Writing a UTF-8 safe AWK
+Title: Writing a UTF-8 Safe AWK
-Tags: ['Programming', 'Theory']
+Tags: ["Programming", "Theory"]
 Date: 2024-04-26
 ---

-One of the things the toybox project prioritizes is unicode handling for it's applications.
+One of the things the toybox project prioritizes is unicode handling for its applications.
 This has kept things like [the fully GNU compatible tr](http://lists.landley.net/pipermail/toybox-landley.net/2023-October/029845.html) from being promoted from the pending/ directory for years because they wish to break compatibility by making tr unicode safe.
 Toybox's plans for awk